How to Switch to Solar Power?

 For most homeowners in Massachusetts, transitioning to solar means cleaner, price-protected energy that can help lower your monthly utility bills.
 Homeowners in Massachusetts can save up to $1,000- $1,500 on average their first year annually.

-- Many see an electricity bill offset up to 105 percent
+- Many see a major electricity bill offset

 - The average monthly electricity bill in Massachusetts is nearly $125

-- With the Investment Tax Credit (ITC), you can reduce the cost of your PV solar energy system by 26 percent
+- With the Investment Tax Credit (ITC), you can reduce the cost of your PV solar energy system by 30%

 How It Works

 You’ve probably seen solar panels popping up more frequently around your neighborhood and wondered about how it all works.
 Luckily, the switch to solar and understanding how solar energy works is simple.

 When sunlight hits the photovoltaic (PV) panels, electrons become excited, creating a direct current (DC) of electricity.
 This current is fed into an inverter, which converts DC electricity into alternating current (AC) electricity so it can be used by appliances in your home.